euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 ~/linux $ qemu-kvm -kernel arch/x86_64/boot/bzImage <other flags>
 ```

-The iteration speed for this setup is great, but NixOS's desire to also own the
+The iteration speed of the above setup is great, but NixOS's desire to also own
-kernel build process, its desire to use an initrd that matches the kernel, and
+the kernel build process, its desire to use an initrd that matches the kernel,
-the general difficulty of building such an initrd all conspire together to make
+and the general difficulty of building such an initrd all conspire together to
-this difficult.
+make this difficult.

 Next time I need to do a kernel bisect, I expect I'll spend a little more time
-upfront trying to get it to reproduce in a simpler setup than NixOS.
+upfront trying to reproduce my issue in a setup like the above, where my rootfs
+is a thin buildroot, my kernel has a minimal config, and the vmlinuz binary is
+passed from the host filesystem directly.

 That said, the tradeoffs aren't too bad.
 It doesn't actually matter that much
 whether a `git bisect run` takes 3 hours or 12 hours if you'll be AFK anyway,